-- DO at the upper basin gradually declined at all depths from near supersaturation in late May to 8-10 ppm in August, at which point the upper layers from the surface down to 6 meters began to steadily increase in oxygen (possibly due to wind action and/or biological processes as algal growth peaked in the water column). - Temperature at the upper basin showed that the onset of stratification occurred shortly after spring turnover on 4/4/2020.
-The water column in the upper 12 meters continued to stratify with warm surface waters reaching a maximum of 27.2°C at 2 meters depth on 8/12/2020. - As air temperatures declined into the fall and large storm events (wind and rain) occurred, subsequently deeper layers began to mix with upper layers until dissolved oxygen and temperature readings converged (down to 14 meters).
-The lake had not yet experienced complete fall turnover by 11/5/2020 when the loggers were retrieved. - Surface waters at the lower basin reached a maximum of 29.0°C at 1-meter depth on 8/1/2020.
+- DO at the upper basin gradually declined at all depths from near supersaturation in late May to 8-10 ppm in August, at which point the upper layers from the surface down to 6 meters began to steadily increase in oxygen (possibly due to wind action and/or biological processes as algal growth peaked in the water column). - Temperature at the upper basin showed that the onset of stratification occurred shortly after spring turnover on 4/2/2021.
+The water column in the upper 12 meters continued to stratify with warm surface waters reaching a maximum of 27.2°C at 2 meters depth on 8/14/2021. - As air temperatures declined into the fall and large storm events (wind and rain) occurred, subsequently deeper layers began to mix with upper layers until dissolved oxygen and temperature readings converged (down to 14 meters).
+The lake had not yet experienced complete fall turnover by 11/2/2021 when the loggers were retrieved. - Surface waters at the lower basin reached a maximum of 29.9°C at 1-meter depth on 6/30/2021.
 Temperature and dissolved oxygen displayed an inverse relationship throughout the deployment (e.g., as temperature declined, oxygen increased).
-Warmer waters hold less oxygen and stimulate algae/plant growth, the organic material of which can be decomposed via oxygen consumption. - Conductivity spikes at the lower basin throughout the deployment period largely corresponded with rain events, likely due to transport of ion-rich water from the landscape to the lake.
+Warmer waters hold less oxygen and stimulate algae/plant growth, the organic material of which can be decomposed via oxygen consumption. - DO depletion (<5 ppm) was unprecedently evident at the lower basin for a brief period from 8/7-8/14/21, which coincided with rainy, warm weather that may have stimulated respiration and decomposition processes in the water column (thus consuming oxygen). - Conductivity spikes at the lower basin throughout the deployment period largely corresponded with rain events, likely due to transport of ion-rich water from the landscape to the lake.
 Spikes in conductivity not associated with rain events (unless very localized) may have been due to wind or wave action (from motorized boats) or from an algal bloom.

-Hourly maximum wind gust (top), and dissolved oxygen (middle) and temperature (bottom) readings taken every 15 minutes during the summer at various depths at the deep spot of Kezar Lake's upper basin.
+Hourly maximum wind gust (top), and dissolved oxygen (middle) and temperature (bottom) readings taken every 30 minutes during the summer at various depths at the deep spot of Kezar Lake's upper basin.
+(Note: 45 meter dissolved oxygen and temperature data not shown because logger was likely sitting in sediment and 4 meter temperature data not shown due to pendant malfunction).
 Precipitation, air temperature, and wind gust data were obtained from NOAA NCEI station at Fryeburg.
-Refer to the 2020 Kezar Lake Water Quality Report.
+Refer to the 2021 Kezar Lake Water Quality Report.

 Hourly maximum wind gust, air temperature, and precipitation (top).
-Dissolved oxygen, temperature, and specific conductivity readings taken every 15 minutes during the summer at 2 meters depth (temperature also included 1 meter depth) at the deep spot of Kezar Lake's lower basin (bottom).
+Dissolved oxygen, temperature, and specific conductivity readings taken every 30 minutes during the summer at 2 meters depth (temperature also included 1 meter depth) at the deep spot of Kezar Lake's lower basin (bottom).
 Precipitation, air temperature, and wind gust data were obtained from NOAA NCEI station at Fryeburg.
+Refer to the 2021 Kezar Lake Water Quality Report.